abinnquist/fNIRSpreProcessing/README.md

 SCN Lab current preprocessing pipeline (09/25/2022).
 For an older/different version see: https://github.com/smburns47/preprocessingfNIRS -- much of the credit is due to Shannon Burns for this pipeline as most of what has been done here was built upon her work.

 # General
-UCLA SCN lab preprocessing pipeline for fNIRS data, collected with NIRx: NIRScout or NIRSport2.
-Will preprocess Snirf files but only if you have Homer3 toolbox.
+UCLA SCN lab preprocessing pipeline for fNIRS data, collected with NIRx: NIRScout or NIRSport2 or you have a .nirs file.
+Will preprocess .Snirf files but only if you have Homer3 toolbox.

-# Gui-based or function options
-runNIRSpreproc.mat is a script you can run with Gui pop-ups OR use prepreprocessingfNIRS.mat as a function that automates the SCN lab's current preprocessing pipeline for fNIRS data (originally written by Shannon Burns, 2018, MIT License).
-See below for more details on each step of the pipeline, and how to use this code yourself.

 # Dependencies & Toolboxes
 Included in repo: